 Which industries are growing in Philadelphia?

 I am not aware of specific growth target areas.
-However, growth is expected to continue in health care, education, business services, and hospitality.
+However, growth is expected to continue in:

 Why would you recommend someone move to Philadelphia?